The Ukraine Impeachment Inquiry Begins A New Phase This Week: What You Need To Know

 Sen. Lindsey Graham, R-S.C., observed that Zelenskiy never made the public statement that Trump wanted and accordingly there was no exchange of favors.
 Moreover, the White House released the frozen military assistance.

-Graham argued the Trump administration was too incompetent to actually bring about a quid-pro-quo, and no president should be impeached for ineptitude.
+Graham argued that the Trump administration was too incompetent to actually bring about a quid pro quo, and no president should be impeached for ineptitude.

 Other defenders have taken a bigger-picture view: Sen. Rob Portman, R-Ohio, said that he believes it's improper for an American president to invite foreign assistance into a U.S. political campaign — but not impeachable.